ced455/StreamSched/README.md

 StreamSched is your personal Twitch streaming calendar that helps you:
 - Track when your favorite streamers go live
-- Discover new streams based on your interests
 - View streamer schedules in a clean, intuitive calendar interface

 ## Features